By Stephanie Younger •

 “I’m a woman, I’m black, I’m curvy and I’m trans.
 There are a lot of things that I deal with.
 When I talk about those things, I am literally talking about my embodiment of these intersections.”Kat Blaque in an interview with Florida Dame of the Huffington Post

-Amandla Stenberg is an 18-year-old nonbinary actor who is outspoken about cultural appropriation, the intersections Blackness has with sexuality and gender.
-They will soon star in the movie, Everything, Everything, and another upcoming movie adapted from the new YA Novel, The Hate U Give.
-In 2011, a then 12-year-old Amandla Stenberg portrayed Rue in The Hunger Games (2012) and becoming the target of anti-black racism and backlash.
-By 16, Stenberg was using their platform to speak out against cultural appropriation.
-Notably, they created viral video, “Don’t Cash Crop My Cornrows: A Crash Course on Cultural Appropriation.”
-They frequently use their platform on social media to speak out about representation.
+Amandla Stenberg is an 18-year-old nonbinary actor who is outspoken about cultural appropriation, the intersections Blackness has with sexuality and gender, and will soon star in the movie, Everything, Everything.
+In 2011, a then 12-year-old Amandla Stenberg was cast as Rue in The Hunger Games (2012), and became the target of anti-Black racism and backlash.
+By 16, Stenberg was using their platform to speak up in support of representation, and against cultural appropriation, and notably, created the viral video, “Don’t Cash Crop My Cornrows: A Crash Course on Cultural Appropriation.”

 “What I would tell to other kids to inspire them is [that] if you want to create a business, create a business that you have a passion for; because the more passionate you are about what you do, the more fun you have while doing it; and then I would also say to ask for help because there’s always gonna be hope.”Mikaila Ulmer in an interview with Union Bank